 These programmes are designed for the serious and motivated student.
 Among our alumni we count some highly distinguished people – members of Royal Houses, government ministers, judges, leaders in business and in the Church to name but a few.
 The Western Orthodox Academy and the Western Orthodox University are institutions of the Apostolic Episcopal Church, a traditional or “continuing” Anglican denomination that was established in 1925 and formally recognized by the laws of the State of New York, USA, in 1932.
 With the exception of certain theology programmes, however, the University remains open to students regardless of their personal beliefs.

 Our institutions are structured as a social enterprise.
-They have no endowment and their only source of income is student fees and donations from those who support its work.
+They have no endowment and their only source of income is student fees and donations from those who support their work.
 While we must cover costs and operate efficiently, the primary object is not to make a profit, but to carry out an educational mission.

 Founded in 1945, the University is accredited by the Pontificia Accademia Tiberina, one of the Pontifical Academies, in Rome, as well as by the Anglican Association of Colleges and Schools.